Epic Game Of Thrones Filming Locations You Can Experience In Croatia

 Though access to the hotel itself is not permitted, exploring on your own yacht means that you might get to sail to the edge of the hotel’s atmosphere, used to stage the series’ most memorable fight.

-You’ll recognise this location as the place where Daenerys Targaryen gets a frost welcome from the spice king at his palace and charmed the city’s elite in Season 2.
+You’ll recognise this location as the place where Daenerys Targaryen gets a frosty welcome from the spice king at his palace and charmed the city’s elite in Season 2.

 Just as mysterious in real life, legend holds that Richard the Lionheart, King of England, sheltered here after his ship was wrecked when he was returning from the Crusades.